rkitover/windows-dev-guide/README.md

 ```powershell
 ./install-user.ps1
 ```
-, which installs scoop and some scoop packages of UNIX ports, and fixes your `~/.ssh` files permissions, copy it over first, but you can do this [later](#setting-up-ssh) as well.
+, which installs Scoop and some Scoop packages of UNIX ports, and fixes your `~/.ssh` files permissions, copy it over first, but you can do this [later](#setting-up-ssh) as well.